What is a Site Investigation?

 Sub Surface will design a site specific Site Investigation to satisfy the Client’s project requirements and any regulatory authorities.
 Our network of local offices across the UK allows us to provide a cost effective service nationwide.
 Sub Surface cater for all project types and sizes from small residential extensions to large corporate infrastructure projects.
 View our Case Studies.

-Established in 1972 and with over 45+ years’ experience, Sub Surface has built a reputation as one of the leading and highly regarded independent Site Investigation Specialist, Geotechnical and Environmental Consultancy companies in the UK.
+Established in 1972 and with over 50+ years’ experience, Sub Surface has built a reputation as one of the leading independent Site Investigation Specialists, Geotechnical and Environmental Consultancies in the UK.

 Our highly experienced and professionally qualified staff include Chartered Civil Engineers, Chartered Geologists, Chartered Environmentalists and a Qualified person under CL:AIRE DoW:CoP.
 Sub Surface and their employees are also members of professional institutions and industry bodies including the Institute of Civil Engineers (ICE), Institution of Environmental Sciences (IES), The Geological Society, Association of Geotechnical & Geoenvironmental Specialists (AGS) and British Drilling Association (BDA).